|

 The only time you'll experience some terrible weather in Gran Canaria is if you deliberately travelled into the mountains above 1000 metres above sea-level.
 This location is quite cold, windy and cloudy with persistent drizzle.
 In fact, it has many striking similarities to UK's weather!

-Since the weather in Gran Canaria in December is much cooler than the summer months, you won't see a large land/sea temperature contrast and so the sea-breezes will be quite weak on the coast.
 The only time you'll encounter gusty winds is either during a calima (i.e. dry gusty winds that accompany dust storms) or when there's rain and cooler air approaching.
 During such times it will get quite windy at times on the exposed coastal areas but these strong winds will not normally last more than 4-5 days.

 January is generally considered the coldest month of the year in Gran Canaria.
 Even so, if you're coming here from the United Kingdom or other northern latitude countries, you probably find it quite warm.